-In 1991, losses from the Taj Mahal Casino, forced Trump into bankruptcy, but he sold off parts of his business and was able to continue in business.
+In 1991, losses from the Taj Mahal Casino forced Trump into bankruptcy, but he sold off parts of his business and was able to continue in business.

 A distinctive feature of Trump’s business and real estate ventures has been the prominent use of his own name.
 For example, Trump World Tower, Trump Place and Trump clothing ranges.
-Trump is also a keen golfer and has bought many golf courses across the world, including Ireland and Scotland.
+Trump is also a keen golfer and has brought many golf courses across the world, including Ireland and Scotland.

 Many real estate property dealers and businesses have paid to license the Trump brand name.
 However, since his presidential election campaign of 2015 and 2016, many have sought to distance themselves from Trump’s controversial political views on Mexicans, women and Muslims.
-Retailers, such as Macy’s have dropped Trump branded products.
+Retailers, such as Macy’s have dropped Trump-branded products.